zonemaster/zonemaster-backend/docs/API.md

 An object with the following properties:

-* `"username"`: A string, required.
+* `"username"`: An *username*, required.
 The name of the user to add.
-* `"api_key"`: A string, required.
-The API key (in effect, password) for the user to add.
+* `"api_key"`: An *api key*, required.
+The API key for the user to add.

 #### `"result"`

 An integer.
-The value is equal to 1 if the registration is a success, or 0 if the SQL request failed.
+The value is equal to 1 if the registration is a success, or 0 if it failed.

 #### `"error"`
 >